agamigoind/OAI_5G/radio/BLADERF/README.md

    - Monitor **RX/TX overruns** using logs and adjust parameters (e.g., sample rate, buffer size, and gain) as needed.
    - Stay updated with the latest firmware and driver releases from Nuand's GitHub repository.

----

-This updated documentation ensures compatibility with the **BladeRF 2.0 Micro**, focusing on its automatic calibration capabilities and usage in modern **gNB (NR)** setups with OpenAirInterface.